Tour Questions? See our FAQ | Call 425-608-4217

 - Full-time services of a professional Rick Steves guide and local experts who will make the fascinating history, art, and culture of Tuscany come alive for you

-- All tours and admissions — at no extra cost — covering at least 18 group sightseeing events • Renaissance Florence orientation walk • Accademia Gallery (Michelangelo's David) • Florence neighborhood walking tour • Bargello Museum • Chianti wine tasting • Siena walking tour • La Foce garden • Brunello wine tasting lunch • Monte Oliveto Abbey • Family farm visit and olive oil tasting • Pienza • Italian cooking class • Scenic hill town drive • Pitigliano walking tour • Butteri (Tuscan cowboy) ranch • Orientation for "vacation" day on Elba Island • Volterra walking tour • Lucca walking tour…and more
+- All tours and admissions — at no extra cost — covering at least 18 group sightseeing events • Florence orientation walk • Accademia Gallery (Michelangelo's David) • Florence neighborhood walking tour • Bargello Museum • Chianti wine tasting • Siena Duomo tour • La Foce garden • Brunello wine tasting lunch • Monte Oliveto Abbey • Family farm visit and olive oil tasting • Pienza • Italian cooking class • Scenic hill town drive • Pitigliano walking tour • Butteri (Tuscan cowboy) ranch • Orientation for "vacation" day on Elba Island • Volterra walking tour • Lucca walking tour…and more

 - All group transportation from Florence to Lucca